 “Forget about doing the laundry for a while.”

 Another piece of sage advice from someone who has no idea what they’re talking about.
 Is a vacuuming fairy going to come in the night?
-Or should just let the dirty, crusty dishes pile up for days in the sink until my kitchen resembles an especially disturbing episode of Hoarders?
+Or should just let the dirty, crusty dishes pile up for days in the sink until my kitchen resembles an episode of Hoarders?
 That’s all fine and good until you wake up one morning and realize you’re living in Grey Gardens.
 One thousand times worse than a dirty house is the disdainful look on your mother’s face when she enters your pigsty.
 Keep it clean(ish).

 “Don’t worry about grocery shopping or cooking.”